Home

 Psychedelic Battles, Volume Four (2017, 23.00) *****

 Another year, another split release.
 TLoEH share a long-player with Italian outfit Red Sun this time round, who ply their trippy, jamming take on the genre with enthusiasm, if no great originality over their three tracks on side two.
 Although side one's credited to the band, we're effectively hearing a Curvey solo track in Make Way For The Mighty Machines.
 Now, I have to (again) admit to a level of bias here, as I learned all twenty-three minutes of it for a few performances in summer 2017 and, as with his other material I've played live, getting your teeth into a piece of music to that degree enhances one's appreciation, in one direction or another, admittedly.
 This is pretty much the ultimate psych/prog crossover, in my book, a side-long, structured prog epic, written and played with a psychedelic mindset, with mucho sampled Mellotron.
 Sounds like your bag?
 Good.
-Although it has only (so far) been available in 'hard copy' on a limited vinyl release, Psychedelic Battles, Volume Four (VE Recordings, Italy, a.k.a.
-Vincebus Eruptum), I have hopes that it'll turn up on the next TLoEH album, too.
-Also available on Bandcamp.
+Sadly, it has only (so far) been available in 'hard copy' on a limited vinyl release, Psychedelic Battles, Volume Four (VE Recordings, Italy, a.k.a.
+Vincebus Eruptum), also available on Bandcamp.

 links